2015 Pacific hurricane season: Hurricane Linda

-Early in September, a cluster of clouds began to organize, becoming Tropical Depression Fifteen-E at 18:00 UTC on September 5.
+Early in September, cluster of convection associated with a broad low-pressure area began to organize, becoming Tropical Depression Fifteen-E at 18:00 UTC on September 5.
 The next day, the depression organized enough to be classified as a tropical storm and was given the name Linda.
 The nascent system rapidly strengthened as it moved on a northwestward course, with large amounts of deep convection forming around the center.
 Just 12 hours after becoming a tropical storm, Linda reached hurricane status, and on September 7, the system became a Category 2 hurricane.
 Linda's strengthening stalled thereafter as wind shear increased slightly and dry air intruded on Linda's inner core.
 The next day, however, Linda again quickly intensified, this time to a strong Category 3 hurricane with winds of 125 mph and a minimum pressure of 950 mbar (hPa; 950 mbar).
 From September 9 onward, Linda rapidly weakened as it moved into an area of dry, stable air and decreasing water temperatures, becoming a remnant low less than a week after forming.
 Linda's remnants slowed as they turned to the west-northwest and then back to the east before dissipating on September 14.

 Copious amounts of water vapor pulled north from Linda brought thunderstorms to portions of California beginning September 10.
 Flooding and rock slides prompted numerous road closures.
 One person drowned in the San Bernardino National Forest.
 Remnant moisture from Linda with a weak cold front also caused record heavy rainfall in Los Angeles on September 15, with three swift water rescues and roughly 2 in of rain across the Los Angeles Basin.
 Losses in the state reached $2.1 million.
 Moisture from Linda also catalyzed the formation of scattered thunderstorms across Utah on September 14, giving rise to two major flash flood incidents that became the deadliest flood event in Utah's history, with 21 people killed.
 The first flash flood, occurring near Hildale, swept away two vehicles carrying a total of 16 people while they were watching the rising floodwaters, killing 13 of them.
 Another death occurred when a man was swept away by floodwaters while traversing remote dirt roads.
 The second flash flood occurred in Keyhole Canyon at Zion National Park, causing seven canyoneers within the area to perish.
 Damage totals in Washington County, Utah reached $750,000, while downstream flooding caused a further $500,000 of damage in Colorado City, Arizona.
 The thunderstorms also caused some scattered damage across Arizona, with losses reaching $206,000.

 According to San Jose State University, Linda's remnants might have contributed to the severity of the Valley Fire.